-Is adding extra flour bad for bread baking and what's the alternative?
+Is adding extra flour bad for bread baking?

 The question of why it’s bad to add extra flour when baking bread was asked by my partner on holiday last summer.
 As a bread baker, I know it's never a good idea, but to articulate it for someone with little or no experience I had to think.